usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-21-mvu-with-xamarin.markdown

 author: Austin Webre
 ---

 This week saw one of Microsoft's biggest conferences transition to a completely online format.
 We won't discuss the fact that this year's conference was **supposed** to be held just 30 minutes from my house and that I was hoping to attend, but I do want to talk a bit about some of this year's announcements in the .NET space that have taken over my brain.
-There's plenty to be excited about - new Azure services, production-ready (?)
-Blazor, .NET Core 4 - err...
-I mean .NET 5 - but what has really monopolized my thinking is how functional concepts keep making their way into C#.
+There's plenty to be excited about - [new Azure services](https://azure.microsoft.com/en-us/blog/azure-analytics-clarity-in-an-instant/), [production-ready (?)
+Blazor](https://visualstudiomagazine.com/articles/2020/05/19/blazor-webassembly-3-2.aspx), [.NET Core 4 - err...
+I mean .NET 5](https://devblogs.microsoft.com/dotnet/announcing-net-5-preview-4-and-our-journey-to-one-net/) - but what has really monopolized my thinking is how functional concepts keep making their way into C#.

 I found this in two distinct efforts that were mentioned at this year's Build.
-The more obvious of the two is the addition of Records and init-only properties in C# 9.0.
+The more obvious of the two is the [addition of Records and Init-only Properties in C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/).
 This, along with some nice improvments to pattern matching, will mean that C# devs will be able to reap some more of the performance and readability benefits of a more Functional approach.
-The second place, was with the introduction of a technology that is still a year out from its first generally available preview: .NET MAUI (Multi-platform App UI).
-The idea here is to finally unify the split Xamarin/UWP experience into a single developer experience.
+The second place, was with the introduction of a technology that is still a year out from its first GA version: [.NET MAUI (Multi-platform App UI)](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/).
+The idea here is to finally unify the split Xamarin/UWP experiences into a single developer experience.
 Now, this on its own is really cool (**_IOS, ANDROID, AND WINDOWS ALL IN THE SAME PROJECT?!?!
 GASP_**), but they snuck something in here that again appears to point towards Functional paradigms coming enmasse to C#-land, namely, first class support for MVU (Model-View-Update).

 Now C# devs are really familiar with M's and V's - we're all about MVC and MVVM - but I don't think very many of us are familiar with MVU.
 I've heard it discussed by people who have their toes in the Functional world, but never really dug in.
 In fact, I've always wanted to be one of those people that has their toes in the Functional world, but I've always given up long before I understood anything in a real sense.
 So I've convinced myself to give it another try, but this time in the hopes that I might get some insight into the future of mobile development on the .NET platform.